LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 What is alt text?
 Short for alternative text, it is the text added to images on webpages to act as an alternative description of the image.

-It’s known as ‘alt’ text because that is the name of the HTML attribute used for storing the text.
+It’s known as &lsquo;alt&rsquo; text because that is the name of the HTML attribute used for storing the text.

 ```html
 <img src='bookcase.jpg' alt='A boy lying on top of a bookcase in a children’s library, with his face in the books'>